Composting & Grasscycling

 Here's a list of stuff you can compost.

 Here's the lowdown on some common composting myths.

 AND, for those seeking to reduce waste but unable to compost at home, Key City Compost is a local business that can collect materials and do the work for you!

 Yard waste is prohibited by local ordinance from being disposed in the Frederick County Landfill.
 This pertains to both residential and commercial users and includes materials normally generated in the maintenance of gardens, yards, lawns, or landscaped areas, such as leaves, grass clippings, plants, shrubs, and prunings.
 Yard waste does not include: land clearing debris, waste pavement, soil, or any edible food products (fruits and vegetables).

-To manage yard waste, The Department of Solid Waste Management encourages residents to:
+To manage yard waste, residents are encouraged to:

-We also provide 2 drop off locations for the collection of yard waste.
-The majority of the yard waste processed by the county is converted into mulch or compost for sale at the 9031 Reichs Ford Road Yard Waste Recycling site.
+We also provide a free drop off location for the collection of yard waste.
+Yard waste processed by the county is converted into mulch or compost for sale at the 9031 Reichs Ford Road Yard Waste Recycling site.